Tied Pubs (Scotland) Act 2021: History

 At stage 1, the Economy and Fair Work Committee commended the intent behind the bill, but did not agree that legislation is required, and did not support the general principles of the bill.
 The report did describe that the establishment of a statutory code, an independent adjudicator and a market only rent option were welcome and overdue measures for a minority of committee members.

-In 2023, senior judge has passed an interim order preventing the Scottish government from introducing regulations under the Act.
-The Act was ruled to be within the legislative competence of the Scottish Parliament.
+In 2023, Lord Harrower, a senior judge, passed an interim order preventing the Scottish Government from introducing regulations under the act.
+This order was overturned when the act was later ruled by the Inner House of the Court of Session to be within the legislative competence of the Scottish Parliament.

 The first Scottish Pubs Code Adjudicator, Sarah Havlin was appointed in April 2024 for a period of three years.

 Provisions

-The Act requires the Scottish Government to publish a Scottish Pubs Code and to appoint a new Scottish Pubs Code Adjudicator.
-The Act frees up tenants to be able to sell guest beers from smaller producers or move to a market rate lease that allows other suppliers.
+The act requires the Scottish Government to publish a Scottish Pubs Code and to appoint a new Scottish Pubs Code Adjudicator.
+The act permits tenants to sell guest beers from smaller producers, or to move to a market rate lease that allows other suppliers.